10 Tiny Ways to Make Your Partner Feel Loved

 “Small things lead to big changes in relationships,” says relationship expert Andrea Syrtash and author of He’s Just Not Your Type (And That’s a Good Thing), about doing an act of love for your partner.
 “You’ll likely be surprised at how effective doing something small is.”

-To protect and strengthen your relationship, our experts offered a few small ways to show your partner that they’re loved.
+To protect and strengthen your happy relationship, our experts offered a few small ways to show your partner that they’re loved.

 Tell your partner that you think they look hot, smell good, or whatever the case may be.
 And do so in the moment.
 “You serve as your beloved’s best mirror,” says Jim Walkup, a licensed marriage counselor and family therapist who practices in New York City and White Plains, New York.
 “Where else will [they] find a sense of someone appreciating [their] essence and lifting it up?”
 Plus, by verbalizing their best qualities, you recommit to what’s great about them and the relationship, says Walkup.
 “You’re reminding yourself why you married [them] in the first place.”
+Find out the other characteristics of a healthy relationship.

 Put your phone down